-Andover Educators Licensed Teachers are approved by Amy Likar, Janet Alcorn, Jennifer Johnson and Lisa Marsh.
+Andover Educators Licensed Teachers are approved by Amy Likar, Janet Alcorn, Jennifer Johnson, Lisa Marsh, Stephen Caplan, and David Nesmith.

 During training, students study the course texts, learn the historical context for Andover Educators both from a Music Education perspective and a Somatic Education perspective, study anatomy, observe the course being given by Licensed Teachers, take private and group training sessions with Licensed Andover Educators, develop materials for their own courses, participate in discussion and development of What Every Musician Needs to Know about the Body on-line through participation in a teacher and trainee list-serve, participate in conference calls scheduled to mentor trainees through the training process and develop their own playing with the principles of Body Mapping and other somatic disciplines.

 The mission of Andover Educators is to put music training on a secure somatic foundation so that all musicians, amateur and professional alike, may play free of pain and injury and with increasing enjoyment and skill.